andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/eventkit/beginners-guide-to-eventkit-in-swift-requesting-permission.md

 ### Storyboard setup

-One of the first things you'll deal with in EventKit is the need to set yourself up with a UI to handle the different responses that the user can give you on that first application launch when you ask, &#8220;Can we access your calendar?&#8221;.
+One of the first things you'll deal with in EventKit is the need to set yourself up with a UI to handle the different responses that the user can give you on that first application launch when you ask, "Can we access your calendar?&#8221;.
 We'll get to the particulars of [how request that permission][3] shortly.
 But first, let's dissect how we might arrange a Storyboard with some views that do the right thing for a given response to that permission prompt.

 The user can either grant permission, or deny permission to interact with their calendar or reminders.
 We need to be prepared for either scenario.